Improving Access to Healthcare

 - Participation in the Access Accelerated Initiative

-- Continuation of Mobile Healthcare Field Clinic Services in Tanzania
+- Mobile Healthcare Field Clinic Services in Tanzania

 - Cultivation of Healthcare Workers in China

 - Participation in the Global Health Innovative Technology Fund